orcular-org/Basislernmodule-Fab-Labs/Basislernmodule/1_1_3D_design/EN_3D_design.md

 #### FreeCAD

 As the name suggests, FreeCAD is a so-called "free and open-source software", i.e. the software is absolutely free of charge, including for commercial applications, and its source code is open.
-This makes FreeCAD a popular software solution in open source communities, as it guarantees that projects created with FreeCAD can be opened and edited by anyone free of charge, even in the long term (as open source hardware).
-In addition, FreeCAD can be modified by anyone or supplemented and improved by extensions (open source software), which means that there are already numerous bug fixes, additional functions, workbenches and macros programmed by the user community.
+This makes FreeCAD a popular software solution in open-source communities, as it guarantees that projects created with FreeCAD can be opened and edited by anyone free of charge, even in the long term (as open-source hardware).
+In addition, FreeCAD can be modified by anyone or supplemented and improved by extensions (open-source software), which means that there are already numerous bug fixes, additional functions, workbenches and macros programmed by the user community.

 FreeCAD contains many different program modules (so-called "workbenches") and functions for 3D modeling, 3D printing, CAM and CNC milling, laser cutting, motion simulation, architecture and much more.
 A particular strength of FreeCAD is also parametric design, whereby the "Spreadsheet" workbench can be used to create spreadsheets that can be used to control parameters of the CAD model.
 FreeCAD is not cloud-based, but runs purely locally on the computer (Windows, Mac or Linux).